ikuhamada/state-hands-on/CMD/CMD42/Beginner/index.rst

 and you are all set!

+.. note:
+  If you want hard copies of the source code and pseudopotentials, copy ~teac21/STATE/archives/state-5.6.13.tgz (STATE source code) and ~/teac21/STATE/archives/gncpp.tgz (pseudopotentials) to your home directory/local computer.
+They can be used freely, but without any warrantly.
+Use them at your own risk.

 The source file is located in ``${HOME}/STATE/src`` and examples ``${HOME}/STATE/examples``.
 Go to the STATE directory by typing